GENERAL CONDITIONS OF ACCESS

 3.3 Return of the bicycle :

-The bike can only be returned within the perimeter of the bike station and during the opening hours of the bike station.
-Otherwise, the user will not be able to terminate the rental.
-(The timer cannot be stopped).
-The Vélonecy agent will check that the bicycle is in good working order when it is returned.
+The technical team will then check that the bikes are in good condition, and if a bike is found broken, the last renter will be contacted.
 If he finds any damage due to the use made by the customer, penalties may be applied in accordance with article 12 of these GCU.

 ARTICLE 4 – CONDITIONS OF USE OF THE SERVICE